Q&A: How to Deal with a Traffic Ticket

 At this point you should have a fairly good idea what you are up against.
 If not, you could consider lawyer referral and/or some research.

 "Fight That Ticket in British Columbia" is a good title to read.
 It is out of print and somewhat out of date, but still useful.
-You will likely find a copy of it at your library.
+You may find a copy of it at your library.

 There are internet references as well, but try to make sure that you stick to references from British Columbia as procedures can be different elsewhere.